chok/Configuration/README.rst

 via Composer
 ------------

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install Configuration is through `Composer <http://getcomposer.org>`_.

 1. Add ``harchibald/configuration`` as a dependency in your project's ``composer.json`` file: